kevinolega/callcentertrainingtips/_posts/2015-01-05-conquer-shyness.md

 - **Write down a list of accomplishments and things you are proud of**.
 Accomplishments tell us what we can do.
 Sometimes it mirrors personal achievement and sometimes it is a reflection of how blessed we are with skills and situations.
 Having a list reminds us that we can get things done.
 It enables us to believe that we can.
 When we believe our best performance is unleashed.
 - Work on making your list include at least ten items each.
 Having the list improves your confidence and gives you a physical document of what you can do and what you can work on.
 - Write down the possibilities you see after completing the list.
 Do you see a better future?
-After doing the exercise please share your experience in the comments bellow.
+After doing the exercise please share your experience in the comments below.